 where dp denotes the industry domains in each region

-National level estimates of the the characteristics by industry domain were obtained by aggregating separately the estimates for the particular industry domain from all the regions,
+National level estimate of the the characteristic by industry domain were obtained by aggregating separately the estimates for the particular industry domain from all the regions,

 Weight Adjusment Factor for Non-Response

-To account for non-response in the non-certainty strata, the adjusment factor (n/n') was multipled with the sampling weight (W) of each of the sampling unit.
+To account for non-response in the non-certainty strata, the adjusment factors, and (n/n') was multipled with the sampling weight (W) of each of the sampling unit.
 The sampling weight which is defined as N/n was recomputed as

 Thus, the adjusted weight (W'spj) for the non-certainty employment stratum for the industry domain with TE 20-99 was